Why, after 13 years, are parents still conflicted about giving their children the HPV vaccine?

 - How long will protection from the HPV vaccine last?

-According to New York State’s Department of Health, the vaccine is not recommended, however, to women who are pregnant or to anyone who has had a severe allergic reaction to any component of the HPV vaccine.
+However, according to the CDC, the vaccine is not recommended to women who are pregnant or to anyone who has had a severe allergic reaction to any component of the HPV vaccine.
 Anyone with a severe allergic reaction to latex or yeast should point this out to their health care provider before receiving the vaccine.

 The HPV vaccine can protect against precancerous cervical lesions

-Of the 32,500 cancer cases caused by HPV every year, 30,000 of those can be prevented by the HPV vaccine.
+Of the 34,800 cancer cases caused by HPV every year, 92%, or around 32,000 of those can be prevented by the HPV vaccine, according to the CDC.
 It does this by giving the body antibodies to prevent being infected.
 This prevents warts and cancers caused by HPV.
-While there are pap smears for women to detect cervical cancer, there is nothing to test for HPV before it develops into something more dangerous.
-There is also no test for men to screen for these cancers or HPV.
-Along with this, there is no medical treatment for HPV itself.
-The most that can be done is cutting away cells and tissue in the cervix or vagina to remove warts and possible precancerous cells through a LEEP (loop electrosurgical excision) procedure.
+There are pap smears for women to detect cervical cancer, and a test to check for HPV in cervical cells before it develops into something more dangerous.
+But there is no test for men to screen for these cancers or HPV, and there is no medical treatment for HPV itself.
+There are prescription medications that can eliminate warts, though warts may return after treatment is completed.
+Otherwise, treatment involves cutting away cells and tissue in the cervix or vagina to remove warts and possible precancerous cells through a procedure such as LEEP (loop electrosurgical excision procedure).
 However, this may not always remove the whole problem area.
-The vaccine has decreased HPV rates by 64%.
+The vaccine has decreased rates of infection with HPV types 16 and 18, which cause most cervical cancers, by 83% among girls aged 15 to 19, and by 66% among women 20 to 24.

 Early clinical trials conducted on the HPV vaccine suggest it has life-saving potential.
-Of 10,000 women ages 15 to 25 who were vaccinated as part of clinical trials, none developed high-grade HPV-16 or HPV-18 associated cervical lesions, which are precursors to invasive cancer.
+Of 17,000 women ages 15 to 26 who had never been infected with HPV and were vaccinated as part of clinical trials, none developed HPV-16 or HPV-18 associated cervical lesions.
 The results led experts to estimate that universal uptake of available HPV vaccines likely would prevent more than two-thirds of cervical cancers worldwide (virtually all of those caused by HPV-16 and HPV-18).
 Now that the HPV vaccine has been on the market for a while, a growing body of research conducted in the US — as well as in Australia, Europe and Canada (where the vaccinations are given through school-based, national programs) — has seen similarly positive outcomes.

 Early results look promising